uofr/moodle-filter_fontawesome/README.md

 ## Introduction
 This filter allows you to use fontawesome icons in the Moodle text editor without worrying about having your div's stripped out by the Moodle Atto/TinyMCE HTML cleaner.

+> This plugin supports the legacy **FontAwesome 4** icon set and the newer **version 5**.
+>
-> Furthermore it's `important` to know, that this plugin doesn't supply the [free FontAwesome icon set](https://fontawesome.com/free).
+>Furthermore it's `important` to know, that this plugin doesn't supply the newer [free FontAwesome 5 icon set](https://fontawesome.com/free).
 This is the responsibility of Moodle or your theme developer.
 So it can be, that not all FA icons will be displayed, for more information consult these links:
 > - [Latest Release](https://fontawesome.com/changelog/latest)
 > - [Details of all changes](https://github.com/FortAwesome/Font-Awesome/blob/master/CHANGELOG.md)